-Business loans for start-ups and new businesses have traditionally been difficult to obtain.
-Since 2015, our primary goal has been to help as many small business startups as possible with the right kind of financing.
+Business loans for startups and new businesses have traditionally been difficult to obtain.
+Since 2015, our main goal has been to help as many new small businesses as possible with the right type of financing.

 So it doesn't matter if you have a new or old business.
 Small is bigger doesn't matter either.
 So forget years of history, balance sheets, profit and loss statements and complicated business plans that the bank wants to see.
 At Qred, we care about you and your future plans.
 That's also why we don't take UC from you as a private individual.
 We use Creditsafe and only we (Qred) and you see that credit report - no other banks or lenders!

 We offer all types of companies business loans without UC.
 Here's how a loan through Qred works:

 Welcome to submit an application!

 Apply for a business loan for a start-up

 Perhaps you are thinking of starting a business?
 Or maybe you've just started a new business?
 Borrowing money from the bank for a start-up is unfortunately not easy.
 On the one hand, the risk is highest at the beginning, before the business is up and running, and on the other, the amounts are quite small.
 Banks like low risk and lending large amounts to large companies.
 It is simply not worth the bank's time to spend on start-ups.